stereos/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

-Among bumpy roads, it mostly got missclassified into road work, and even though it to us migth be clear it's bumby sign, I assume that it's because the road work sign has one bump and a person, and somehow the network think the bump is a person.
+Among bumpy roads, it mostly got missclassified into road work, and even though it to us migth be clear it's bumby sign, I assume that it's because the road work sign has one bump and a person, and somehow the network think the bump together with the shadow is a person.

 <img src="./images/bumpy_fail.png" width="64">